anis399/SiLabs-BLE-Centeral/README.md

 ## Walkthrough
 This project creates a basic BLE Central device that searches for a specific BLE Peripheral advertising under a predefined name and password.
 The project is based on an "Empty C project," so some components must be installed.
 Refer to "BLE Components.txt" for more information.

+please use the following bootloader soo the app may launch correctly "bootloader-storage-internal-single-512k.s37"

 ## Tools
 This project was developed using SSv5 and MCUs such as BGM220, BGM210, and more.